jamakassi-wejxKZ-9IZg-unsplash

 Many people work for decades before their efforts get recognised.
 Others are happy to work behind the scenes doing what makes them happy.
 Careers in the music industry are not limited to being on stage.
 It all depends on your goals, your skills, and what you want to turn into a full-time job.

-As soon as you unlock the art of managing all your tasks, you can be sure you did half the job.
+As soon as you unlock the art of managing all your tasks, you can be sure you’ve done half the job.
 Turning your passion into a full-time business may not be as easy and work out right away, but it’s worth trying.

 1. Set goals

 Setting your goals is a crucial part of your music journey.
 Everyone knows what they want to do, but not everyone takes the research step seriously.
-You may see yourself as a rising star in the world of lyrics writing or DJing and feel overwhelmed to make the first step.
+You may see yourself as a rising star in the world of lyric writing or DJing and feel overwhelmed about taking the first step.

 2. Be realistic

-Many people make the common mistake of being overhyped to turn their love for something into an income.
-While it can be exciting, you need to keep your head cool.
+Many people make the common mistake of overhyping their love for something into an income.
+While it can be exciting, you need to stay calm.
 Remember your primary responsibilities and opportunities.
-It’s essential not to limit yourself but to keep a balance between burning bridges with your past life and limiting yourself.
+It’s essential not to limit yourself, but to strike a balance between not burning bridges with your past life and not limiting yourself.

 In other words, be ready for everything that comes along your journey.
 There would be good and bad days.
 The best strategy is to set a steady pace and look forward to the results.
 Nothing comes overnight, but it only means you need to be patient sometimes.